phxdev1/magick-news/src/content/news/ai-revolution-healthcare-generative-ai-reshaping-medical-diagnosis-2025.md

-Now, I'll create the markdown content for the article using the provided information and generated images:

 ---
 title: 'The AI Revolution in Healthcare: How Generative AI is Reshaping Medical Diagnosis and Treatment in 2025'
 subtitle: 'AI transforms healthcare with personalized medicine and improved diagnostics'